Best British TV Shows & Series - 1960s

 Best British Drama In The 1960s

-Emergency Ward 10 lead the way in 1960 as the top drama show and for all intents and purposes it was the UK's actual first soap opera, except instead of telling the story of people in a street or community, it placed all of the drama at a fictional hospital, Oxbridge General.
+Emergency Ward 10 lead the way in 1960 as the top drama show and for all intents and purposes it was the UK's actual first soap opera, albeit set in a hospital rather than a street.

 Emergency Ward 10 had already been on British television since 1954 and its excellent storylines lead to its longevity and of course, successful soap operas do last a long time, just look at Coronation Street.